josdejong/mathjs/docs/expressions/customization.md

 ### Parenthesis

-The `parenthesis` option changes the way parenteheses are used in the output.
+The `parenthesis` option changes the way parentheses are used in the output.
 There are three options available:

-* `keep`: Keep the parentheses from the input and display them as is.
+- `keep` Keep the parentheses from the input and display them as is.
 This is the default.
-* `auto`: Only display parentheses that are necessary.
-Mathjs tries to get rid of as much parntheses as possible.
+- `auto` Only display parentheses that are necessary.
+Mathjs tries to get rid of as much parentheses as possible.
-* `all`: Display all parentheses that are given by the structure of the node tree.
+- `all` Display all parentheses that are given by the structure of the node tree.
 This makes the output precedence unambiguous.

 There's two ways of passing callbacks: